 “As organizations scale, their problems scale,” said Pao.

-Companies should implement policies as early as possible and revisit them regularly to ensure alignment with company values.
+Companies should implement diversity and inclusion policies as early as possible and revisit them regularly to ensure alignment with company values.
 “The idea of fixing things early, and doing the hard work early — even though you think you have a million other fires — is important.
 It may be painful and it may not seem like a top priority, but it’s an investment in the long term,” Pao added.

 Illustration by Tin Nguyen